Skip to main content

 How deep can I dig a trench without professional help?

 For safety reasons, it’s generally recommended not to dig a trench deeper than 1.2 metres (4 feet) without professional help.
 Anything deeper may pose risks such as collapse or hitting underground utilities.
-Always follow safety guidelines and seek professional advice if you're unsure.
+Always follow safety guidelines and seek advice from tradespeople if you're unsure.

 Can I dig a trench in my garden for landscaping purposes?